 Biography

-Short
+Short (~75ww)

-Medium
+Medium (~200ww)

-Mark Gotham specialises in computational methods for music theory, analysis, and composition.
-He holds the rare distinction of being appointed to permanent faculty positions in both STEM (now, at Durham) and in the humanities (previously at Dortmund).
+Mark Gotham holds the rare distinction of having been appointed to faculty positions in the humanities (Professor of Music Theory at T. U. Dortmund), in STEM (in Computer Science at Durham) and ‘in between’ (now as Senior Lecturer in Cultural Computation in the Digital Humanities Department at KCL).
 Mark holds a PhD from Cambridge, MMus from the RNCM, and a BA from Oxford (where he graduated at the top of his cohort).

+Mark’s research specialises in computational methods for music theory, analysis, and composition.
 Computer-aided methods can help not only to advance what we know about (a wide range of) musical structures, but also what we can do with that knowledge, and who can access it.
 Central to much of this is the encoding of human analyses in computer-readable formats.

 Mark graduated from the University of Oxford (Christ Church) with the Gibbs prize for the highest-ranking first class degree awarded in music; from the Royal Northern College of Music with an MMus in composition (supported by a full Arts and Humanities Research Council scholarship); and from the University of Cambridge with a Ph.D. in music theory (Newton Trust scholarship).
 His thesis was described by the examiners as ‘excellent’ (Alan Marsden) and ‘formidable’ (Robert Pascall).